Anjuman Mufidul Islam

 Anjuman Mufidul Islam (আঞ্জুমান মফিদুল ইসলাম Beneficial Assembly of Islam) is a Bangladeshi welfare organisation specially designed to enrich the livelihood of orphans and the distressed.

 History

 Sheikh Ibrahim Mohammed Dupley, a resident of Surat, formed Anjuman Mufidul Islam in Kolkata in 1905.
-Khawaja Nazimuddin, A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy successfully directed the activities of this organisation as its president.
-After the Partition of India in 1947, the Anjuman's chief administrative officer SM Salahuddin along with officials such as Abdul Haque Faridi managed to set up a branch in SK Das Road, Gandaria, Dhaka in September 1947.
+Khawaja Nazimuddin, A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy successfully directed the activities of this organisation as presidents.
+After the Partition of India in 1947, the Anjuman's chief administrative officer S.M.
+Salahuddin along with officials such as Abdul Haque Faridi managed to set up a branch in SK Das Road, Gandaria, Dhaka in September 1947.
 Faridi was made the first president of Dhaka's Anjuman serving from 1947 to 1949.
 In 1950, the Anjuman became an independent organisation.

-The Anjuman organised a movement for the education of poor Muslims, and established public libraries and arranged debates.
-In addition to these activities, its important work was to bury unclaimed Muslim dead bodies.
+The Anjuman organised a movement for the education of poor Muslims, and established public libraries and organized debates.
+In addition to these activities, its important work was to bury unclaimed dead bodies of Muslims.